 Yoga with Taryn Anywhere, Anytime.

-Practice yoga with your favorite yoga teacher from the comfort of your own home and on your own schedule.
-Your monthly membership is basically the same price as just one drop-in yoga class at your local studio.
+Try the program for one month for free!
+After that, your monthly membership is basically the same price as just one drop-in yoga class at your local studio!

 It’s time to empower yourself and make your self-care a priority.